 How does the Power and Control Wheel disproportionately affect certain populations?

 The Power and Control Wheel represents the lived experience of women who live with a man who beats them and offers a more precise explanation of the tactics men use to batter women.
 We give attention to women’s experience because the battering of women by men continues to be a significant social problem.
 Men commit 86 to 97 percent of all criminal assaults and women are killed 3.5 times more often than men in domestic homicides.
 Additionally, young women between the ages of 16-24 experience the highest rates of intimate partner violence.

 When women use violence in an intimate relationship, the context of that violence tends to differ from men.
 First, men’s use of violence against women is learned and reinforced through many social, cultural and institutional avenues, while women’s use of violence does not have the same kind of societal support.
 Secondly, many women who do use violence against their male partners are being battered.
 Their violence is primarily used to respond to and resist the controlling violence being used against them.
 On the societal level, women’s violence against men has a trivial effect on men compared to the devastating effect of men’s violence against women.

 Battering in same-sex intimate relationships has many of the same characteristics of battering in heterosexual relationships, but happens within the context of the larger societal oppression of same-sex couples.
-Resources that describe same-sex domestic violence have been developed by specialists in that field such as The Northwest Network of Bi, Trans, Lesbian and Gay Survivors of Abuse, www.nwnetwork.org.
-According to the National Coalition of Anti-Violence Programs report, LGBTQ people “experience similar, if not higher, rates of IPV (intimate partner violence) compared to their cisgender or heterosexual counterparts.”
-For more information on how domestic violence particularly affects non-cisgender women, please visit “Ending Violence Against All Womxn”
+Resources that describe same-sex domestic violence have been developed by specialists in that field, such as The Northwest Network of Bi, Trans, Lesbian and Gay Survivors of Abuse.
+According to the National Coalition of Anti-Violence Programs report, LGBTQ people “experience similar, if not higher, rates of IPDV (intimate partner domestic violence) compared to their cisgender or heterosexual counterparts.”
+For more information on how domestic violence particularly affects non-cisgender women, please visit “Ending Violence Against All Women.”